make-all/tuya-local/DEVICES.md

 ### SmartPlugs/Wall sockets/Wall switches

-- Generic smartplug with energy monitoring (older models) _confirmed as working with Kogan and Blitzwolf single smartplugs_
-- Generic smartplug with energy monitoring (newer models) _confirmed working with Kogan single smartplug with USB and Rillpac smartplugs_
-- Generic smartplug with more advanced energy monitoring _confirmed working with CBE smartplugs, another variant with child lock, backlight and inching switch confirmed with Aubess_
-- Generic smartplug with some additional encoded schedule info.
-  _confirmed working as a simple switch and timer with Kashimura KJ-173_
-- Generic double switch with timers (confirmed with Living dual switch and another v2 variant with Avatto dual switch)
-- Generic triple and quad switches (confirmed with Songam wall switches)
-- 4 way power monitoring strip
 - Arlec PB88UHA 4 way powerstrip with child lock
 - Aubess 1-gang switch with energy monitoring
 - Aubess 2-gang switch